-Some TCS lights come on when there is rainy or snowy weather and then the light goes away.
+Some TCS lights come on when there is rainy or snowy weather and then disappear.
 When this happens, it means the system is activated due to low-traction road conditions (ice, snow, or rain) and is assisting the vehicle with maintaining traction.
-It is a good idea to read the owner’s manual that came with your car to ensure you know how your TCS works, so you know what to expect in these conditions.
+It may even flash briefly if you momentarily pass over a slick spot on the road.
+TCS intervention can be so subtle you might barely notice it.
+It is a good idea to read the owner’s manual that came with your car to ensure you know how your TCS works and to know what to expect in these conditions.